 Current Account.
-During 2004, Peru's current account deficit was US\$10 million (0% of GDP), compared to US\$935 million (1.5% of GDP) in 2003.
-The decrease in the current account deficit in 2004 was primarily due to an expanded trade surplus due to high world commodity prices, especially metal prices, and increased workers' remittances.
+During 2004, Peru's current account deficit was US\$10 million (0.0% of GDP), compared to US\$935 million (1.5% of GDP) in 2003.
+The decrease in the current account deficit in 2004 was primarily due to an expanded trade surplus due to high world commodity prices, especially metal prices, as well as increased workers' remittances.

-Peru's current account improved to a surplus of 1.8% in the first quarter of 2005 from a deficit of 0.3% of GDP in the same period in 2004, largely due to an enlarged trade balance driven by increased exports as a result of global economic growth and more favorable terms of trade with Peru's main trading partners, as well as Peru's inclusion in the United States' Andean Trade Promotion and Drug Eradication Act, or ATPDEA.
+Peru's current account improved to a surplus of 1.3% in the first nine months of 2005 from a deficit of 0.1% of GDP in the same period in 2004, largely due to an enlarged trade balance driven by increased exports as a result of global economic growth and more favorable terms of trade with Peru's main trading partners.

 Capital Account.
 In 2004, the capital account registered a surplus of 3.3% of GDP, as compared to a surplus of 1.1% of GDP in 2003.
 The increase in the capital account surplus in 2004 was due primarily to a greater flow of private and public capital.
 The increase in private capital is explained by higher direct investment associated with profits generated and retained by foreign companies to finance new projects such as Alto Chicama and by a decrease in investment by the financial sector, such as the pension funds, in assets abroad.
-Public capital also grew mainly due to the ε 650 million eurobond offering in October 2004, as part of the pre-financing for 2005 that was carried out in a context of the reduction throughout the year of Peru's sovereign risk.
+Public capital also grew, mainly due to the €650 million eurobond offering in October 2004, as part of the pre-financing for 2005 that was carried out in a context of the reduction throughout the year of Peru's sovereign risk.